Universal Credit is a monthly payment to help with your living costs. You may be able to get it if you’re on a low income or out of work.

 If you have limited capability for work, your work coach will discuss your situation and agree steps to help you start preparing for work.

 You’ll get extra money if you have limited capability for work and work related activity.
-You don’t need to look for work or prepare for work.
+You do not need to look for work or prepare for work.
+Find out how much Universal Credit you’ll get.

 You’ll need to agree to do certain things to keep getting Universal Credit.
 This is known as your ‘Claimant Commitment’.